bmaxdk/path-planning/README.md

 ## Probabilistic Path Planning
 While the first two approaches looked at the path planning problem generically - with no understanding of who or what may be executing the actions - probabilistic path planning takes into account the uncertainty of the robot’s motion.
 It's used in reinforcement learning as well such as reward.

+# Review
+## Discrete Path Planning
+* Continuous Representation
+    * Create a configuration space.
+* Discretization
+    * Three different types of methods used to represent a configuration space with discrete segments.
+        * ***Roadmap*** group of methods: Modeled the configuration space as a simple graph by either connecting the vertices of the obstacles or building a Voronoi diagram.
+        * ***Cell Decomposition***: Broke the space into a finite number of cells, each of which was assessed to be empty, full, or mixed.
+The empty cells will linked together to create a graph.
+        ^ ***Gradient field***: Method that models the configuration space using a 3D function that has the goal as global minimum and obstacles as tall structures.
+* Graph Search